 A Safer, More Effective Way to Clean and Disinfect DaycaresAt GenEon Technologies, we care about the health of your children, your health, and the overall stability of the environment.
 That's why we continually strive to develop products that are safer and less toxic than conventional cleaners.
 We don't just develop the cleaners, sanitizers, and disinfectants, we've created special systems for delivering these products in an effective manner.
 In addition to following guidelines set forth regarding EPA approval, GenEon continues to look for ways to make our products less toxic than other sanitizing and disinfecting products.
 Our goal is to provide consumers with safer cleaning, sanitizing, and disinfecting solutions.
 That's why all of our products are sustainable, renewable, and EPA approved.
 We can confidently say our products are the safer choice for daycares and other environments where children are present.

-How Does GenEon On-Site Generation Work?GenEon On-Site Generators (OSG) produces powerful cleaning, degreasing, and sanitizing solutions from minerals, water, and electricity using a technology called electrochemical ion activation.
-Natural minerals i.e. salt is a compound comprised of sodium and chloride.
-Sodium ions are positively charged; chloride ions are negatively charged.
-The GenEon Onsite Generators expose these ions to a low electrical charge.
-The positive side of the charge electrochemically converts the chloride ion (Cl) to hypochlorous acid (HOCl), a powerful sanitizer.
-The negative side of the charge electrochemically converts the sodium ion (Na) into sodium hydroxide (NaOH), a cleaning compound commonly found in soaps and detergents.
-Unlike other OSG systems, the GenEon system is a Blended Stream System that uses both versions in the same solution.
-The hypochlorous acid is represented as a Free Available Chlorine (FAC) that has 80-200 times the sanitizing power of chlorine bleach.
+How Does GenEon On-Site Generation Work?GenEon On-Site Generators (OSG) produces powerful cleaning, degreasing, and sanitizing solutions from minerals, water, and electricity using a technology called electrochemical activation (ECA). ere's how it works.
+One of the natural minerals that GenEon uses as a catalyst is salt.
+Salt is a compound comprised of sodium and chloride.
+Sodium ions are positively charged and chloride ions are negatively charged.
+GenEon Onsite Generators expose these ions to a low electrical charge.
+The positive side of the charge electrochemically converts the chloride ion (Cl) to hypochlorous acid (HOCl), which is a powerful sanitizer.
+The negative side of the charge electrochemically converts the sodium ion (Na) into sodium hydroxide (NaOH), which is a cleaning compound commonly found in soaps and detergents.
+Unlike many other OSG systems, GenEon's system is a Blended Stream System that uses both versions in the same solution.
+The hypochlorous solution is represented as Free Available Chlorine (FAC) that has 80-200 times the sanitizing power of chlorine bleach.